LOG-IN PROTECTION FOR THE CLIENT

 Your password and log in ID provide security against unauthorized entry and access to your accounts.
 Passwords should not be easy to guess; for example, children's or pet's names, birth date, addresses or other easily recognized identifications for you should be avoided.
 Additionally combining upper and lower cases within your password is a good security precaution in selecting a password.

-Note: You will be required to combine alpha and numeric characters.
+Note: You will be required to combine alpha and numeric characters as well as special characters.

 Transmission security begins with the browser.
 A client must be using a browser that supports the Netscape-developed encryption technology known as Secure Sockets Layer (SSL).
 Versions of Netscape 2.0 or beyond and Microsoft Internet Explorer 3.02 or beyond come equipped with SSL.
 SSL's specific function is to manipulate data into an unreadable format as it leaves the client's PC.
 The temporary scrambling of data in transit is referred to as "encryption".
 In the unlikely case that an agent should intercept the data in transit, the encryption makes the data unreadable to a human and nearly impossible for a computer to decrypt.
 Furthermore, data in transit is split up into packets that travel separately and are not reorganized until they arrive at the bank's web server.
 So if the encryption code should be solved, the agent is likely to only be in possession of individual packets that would be out of context with the whole data.